 Top 10 Best Walking Shoes For

 The new HOKA Gaviota 3 provides excellent cushioning and support.
 This durable road shoe is built to give long-lasting comfort and support.
 The Gaviota 3 does away with standard support shoe conventions by providing more shock-absorption foam than the Gaviota 2.
-This model's engineered mesh provides breathable comfort, perfect for bunions or hammertoes.
+This model's engineered, breathable mesh upper mesh provides comfort, that's perfect for bunions or hammertoes.

-An adaptive foam midsole provides long-lasting comfort in the Brooks Adrenaline GTS.
+An adaptive foam midsole provides long-lasting comfort in the Brooks Adrenaline GTS and excellent ankle support.
 The midsole now has responsive foam throughout, giving shock absorption, comfort, and a smoother transition from heel to toe - great for people with Plantar Fasciitis.
 The GuideRails® provides on-demand support when walking, allowing your hips, knees, and joints to move naturally.

 Brooks' fan-favorite style just got better!
 The new Brooks Ghost 14 boasts DNA LOFT foam cushioning throughout the midsole for a plusher ride.
 These shock absorbers are ideal for plantar fasciitis.
 Your favorite seamless mesh top and sturdy on-foot sensation return in the Ghost 14.
 The upper is a good balance of roomy and secure.
-The Ghost's effortless ride makes it a best-seller!
+The Ghost's effortless smooth ride makes it a best seller!